Weakly curved A-infinity algebras over a topological local ring: Introduction

 The functor $\R\contra\rarrow\T\contra_0$ is an equivalence of categories by Corollary~\ref{r-t-restriction} and the functor $R[t_j]\mod_0\rarrow R\mod$ is obviously an equivalence of categories.
 The functor $\T\contra\rarrow R[t_j]\mod$ is fully faithful by Lemma~\ref{many-variables-power-series}.

 The restriction of the latter functor to the category $\T\contra_0$ identifies it with the full subcategory of $R[t_j]\mod_0$ consisting of those modules where the action of the elements~$t_j$ satisfies the condition of Lemma~\ref{many-variables-power-series}.
-Finally, this action coincides with the action of the elements~$x_j$, and the condition on this action is a particular case of the condition~(c) by Lemma~\ref{ext-0-1-condition}.
+Finally, this action coincides with the action of the elements~$x_j$, and the condition on the action of these elements is equivalent to the condition~(d) by Lemma~\ref{ext-0-1-condition}.